brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.knit.md

 ## Summary of Management History and Performance

-Quillback rockfish is managed by the Pacific Fishery Management Council (PFMC) as a part of the Nearshore Rockfish North and Nearshore Rockfish South complexes.
+Quillback rockfish is managed by the Pacific Fishery Management Council (PFMC) as a part of the Minor Nearshore Rockfish North and Minor Nearshore Rockfish South complexes.
 The North and South complexes are split at N. 40$^\circ$ 10' Lat. off the U.S. West Coast.
-Each complex is managed based on a complex-level overfishing limit (OFL) and annual catch limit (ACL).
-The OFL and ACL values for the complexes are determined by summing the species specific OFLs and ACLs managed within each complex.
-Removals for species within each Nearshore complex are managed and tracked against the complex total OFL and ACL, rather than on a species by species basis.
+Each complex is managed based on a complex-level overfishing limit (OFL) and annual catch limit (ACL) that are determined by summing the species-specific OFL and ACL (ACLs set equal to the Acceptable Biological Catch) contributions for all stocks managed in the complex.
+Removals for species within each complex are managed and tracked against the complex total OFL and ACL, rather than on a species by species basis.

 Quillback rockfish was most recently assessed in 2010 using Depletion-Based Stock Reduction Analysis (DB-SRA) to provide estimates of coastwide OFLs [@DickandMacCall_dbsra_2010].
-The coastwide OFL was then apportioned to each management area based on the proportion of historical catches North and South of 40$^\circ$ 10' Lat..
+The coastwide OFL was then apportioned to each management area based on the proportion of historical catches North and South of N. 40$^\circ$ 10' Lat.
 DB-SRA does not assess overfished status, but rather assumes that current depletion is distributed around the management target (e.g. 40%).
-The 2010 assessment found there was a 52% chance that quillback rockfish was experiencing overfishing, in that recent coastwide catch of quillback rockfish slightly exceeded the median coastwide OFL estimate.
+The 2010 assessment found there was a 52% chance that quillback rockfish was experiencing overfishing, as recent coastwide catch of quillback rockfish slightly exceeded the median coastwide OFL estimate at the time.

 The current OFL contribution and implied ACL contribution for quillback rockfish North of 40$^\circ$ 10' Lat.
-N., the state/specific ACL allocation (58.4% for Oregon; Groundfish Management Team, pers. comm.), and the total removals are shown in Table \ref{tab:ofl}.
+N., the state specific ACL allocation (58.4% for Oregon; Groundfish Management Team, pers. comm.), and the total removals are shown in Table \ref{tab:ofl}.

 <!--chapter:end:11introduction.Rmd-->

 # Data
 The following types and sources of data were used in this assessment.
 Fishery catch and composition data were specific to Oregon, however biological data were estimated coastwide and included Washington, Oregon, and California sources.

 1. Commercial landings, and length, weight, and age data obtained from PacFIN and the ODFW.
-Age compositions were not fit directly in the model, but age data was used to estimate growth which were fixed inputs to the model.
+Age compositions were not fit directly in the model, but age and weight data were used to estimate biological parameters which were fixed inputs to the model.
 2. Estimates of commercial discard length frequencies and fraction discarded in the fishery obtained from the West Coast Groundfish Observer Program (WCGOP).
 3. Recreational landings, discards, and length, weight, and age data obtained from RecFIN and the ODFW.
-Age compositions were not fit directly in the model, but age data was used to estimate growth which were fixed inputs to the model.
+Age compositions were not fit directly in the model, but age and weight data were used to estimate biological parameters which were fixed inputs to the model.
 4. Fishery independent biological data (length, weight, and age) from the Northwest Fisheries Science Center (NWFSC) West Coast Groundfish Bottom Trawl Survey (WCGBTS).
+These data were used to estimate biological parameters which were fixed inputs to the model.
-5. Estimates of fecundity, maturity, and mortality from various sources.
+5. Estimates of fecundity, maturity, and natural mortality from various sources.

-A description of each data type is provided below, with timing of catch and composition data used in the base model shown in (Figure \ref{fig:data-plot}).
+A description of each data type is provided below, with timing of catch and composition data used in the base model shown in Figure \ref{fig:data-plot}.

 <!--chapter:end:20data.Rmd-->